bassoy/OpenCL-Wrapper/Code/README.md

 OpenCL C++ Wrapper
 ==================

 The OpenCL Utility Toolkit contains C++ Wrapper classes for a more convient utilization of the OpenCL API.
 Using the 'Makefile', a static library 'libOclWrapper.a' is created which can be then used for further linking.
 In order to be able to compile, a GCC Version => 4.6.x and an OpenCL library featuring the OpenCL standard >= 1.1 is needed.
 The OpenCL wrapper classes are in the namespace 'ocl'.
 Next to these classes you find helper functions and classes which are encapsulated by the 'utl' namespace.
 A more detailed description of the framework is given by the doxygen documentation which can be created using the 'Doxyfile'.
+You need to specify which OpenCL Standard you use in the ../library.mk.

 Folders
 --------------